JuntaoLiu01/LeetCode/Array/README.md

 	when second & third cross, increase first by 1

 ## 4Sum
 	the same idea as 3Sum Closest, just 3 to 4

+## Jump Game
+	search from the last index
+	if any index in [curIndex,Min(curIndex+nums[curIndex],lastIndex] can jump to last index
+	then curIndex can jump to last index